 Organized by the Students for Sensible Drug Policy (SSDP), CU’s first Symposium on Drugs featured local drug policy experts and advocates discussing their thoughts on drug issues and calling for changes to the way the U.S. approaches drug use.

-Art Way, the Colorado state director for Drug Policy Alliance, spoke about the importance of taking away the stigma of substances.
+Art Way, the Colorado state director for Drug Policy Alliance, spoke about the importance of taking away the stigma of substances and subjecting the various drug addicts to miami rehab programs, which offer 30 day rehab programs to treat them.

 “We are not pushing to legalize all drugs,” Way said on behalf of his organization, “but we are pushing to decriminalize all drugs.”